 - Sensory experiences: Everything is learned through the senses of touch, taste, smell, hearing and seeing.
 Use all of these in your teaching to connect children to God and His Word.

-- Special Note: Most of the teaching material on this website relates to children aged three and older but infants and toddlers (ages 0-2) will need some special attention specifically relating to their learning needs.
-For resources relating to children under age 3 refer to the following:
+- Curriculum: Most of the teaching material on this website relates to children aged three and older but infants and toddlers (ages 0-2) will need some special attention specifically relating to their learning needs.

 - Teachers who teach this age group should be loving and able to make their students feel secure.
 They should create a safe space in which the child can explore and move around.